 – With the abundance of tourists flocking to Bali every year. it can be hard to find a quiet spot to catch up on some reading.
 If you’re looking for this kind of break, jump on the first boat to the Gilli Islands and soak up some sun on one of the more peaceful islands in Indonesia.

 – Make your trip to Bali even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Bali or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!

-If you have any other prepositions for this One Day in Bali Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Bali Itinerary feel free to share it in the comments below!